 Environmental costs for remediation are accrued based on estimates of known remediation requirements.
 Such accruals are based on management's best estimate of the ultimate cost to remediate a site and are adjusted as further information and circumstances develop.
 Those estimates may change substantially depending on information about the nature and extent of contamination, appropriate remediation technologies and regulatory approvals.
 Ongoing environmental compliance costs are charged to expense as incurred.
 In accruing for environmental remediation liabilities, costs of future expenditures for environmental remediation are not discounted to their present value, unless the amount and timing of the expenditures are fixed or reliably determinable.
+At September 30, 2008, none of our estimated environmental remediation liabilities are discounted to present value since the ultimate amount and timing of cash payments for such liabilities are not readily determinable.
 Expenditures to mitigate or prevent future environmental contamination are capitalized.

-At June 30, 2008, our accrued liabilities for environmental remediation projects totaled \$22.9 million.
+At September 30, 2008, our accrued liabilities for environmental remediation projects totaled \$21.2 million.
 These amounts were derived from a range of reasonable estimates based upon studies and site surveys.
 Unanticipated changes in circumstances and/or legal requirements could result in expenses being incurred in future periods in addition to an increase in actual cash required to remediate contamination for which we are responsible.